 These gimbals need action camera adapters for it.
 At least my Vimble 2 didn’t have such adapter with it.
 Built one myself and learned a lesson about designing one.

 There are solutions on the internet and they cost around 10$ to 20$ which seemed too much for such a simple plastic piece.
-I saved that time and money by building one from the scrap plywood myself.
+I saved shipping time and money by building one from the scrap plywood myself.
+If you have a 3D printer you might design or download some existing model from the internet instead.
+Like this Zhiyun Smooth Q GoPro 5 adapter or this GoPro 3/4 gimbal adapter.

 Adapter template measured out on plywood